osm-fr/osmose-backend/docker/README.md

 Docker
 ======

-You can run osmose-backend in a Docker container.
-The advantage is that you do not need to setup and configure Python, Java and PostgreSQL on your system.
-The PostgreSQL and eventually the Osmose Frontend are dependencies.
+osmose-backend can be run in a Docker container.
+This avoids setting up and configuring Python, Java and PostgreSQL on your system.

+Note : A PostgreSQL docker is automatically installed and run by docker-compose and doesn't need be installed manually.
+The osmose-frontend docker may also be run but is not mandatory.

 Setup